dannybwee/locateaiproject/README.md

 To run:

-download all files.
+1. download all files.

-Npm install
+2. Npm install

-if error of Cannot find module babel-preset-react-app/node_modules/@babel/runtime/helpers/slicedToArray
+3. npm start

-type npm add @babel/runtime
+  if error of Cannot find module babel-preset-react-app/node_modules/@babel/runtime/helpers/slicedToArray type npm add @babel/runtime

-To use program, type name of country with no spaces.
+4. To use program, type name of country with no spaces.
 It also does not allow for special characters the number on the side is the 2nd parameter, the store requirement